arcadiapage/arcadiapage.github.io/aboutme.md

 [![Blog-profile-pic.png](https://i.postimg.cc/0ytyY9N1/Blog-profile-pic.png)](https://postimg.cc/sMhzydST)

 My name is Arcadia Page, and I'm a writer/artist.
-I write about the simple things that bring love and self-compassion into my life.
+I enjoy writing about the simple things that help me build a loving relationship with life and myself.
 As a highly sensitive empath (and an INFP) I feel more empowered when I work from a place of joy instead of stress.

 I've written many books, and they are [available for purchase](https://payhip.com/ArcadiaPage/collection/books) if they resonate with you.